Valve explains why we'll never see the full history of Half-Life 's development

 At that point, company chief Gabe Newell jumped in to share an interesting memory of his time working on the Windows operating system at Microsoft, before he left to cofound Valve with fellow ex-Microsoft staffer Mike Harrington.

 "In the list of ironies -- and this is just nerdy -- we couldn't actually rebuild Windows 1.
 It was actually impossible," said Newell.
 "Because two hours before I got on a plane to take the very first release of Windows, we found a problem.
 And it was patched in the binary, right.
-Somebody went in and patched the executable, using a hex editor.
-So you couldn't actually ever build this.
+Somebody went in and patched the executable, using a hex editor."

+"So you couldn't actually ever build this.
 And then people forgot about that, right.
-And so it didn't end up being a problem until we were building the localized versions, and then suddenly there was this realization that, you know.....[gestures with hands in the air] so those kinds of awkwards shenanigans are real."
+And so it didn't end up being a problem until we were building the localized versions, and then suddenly there was this realization that, you know.....[gestures with hands in the air] so those kinds of awkward shenanigans are real."

 Incidentally, if you want to read more about the development process of the original Half-Life, you should read this 1999 Gamasutra feature about it from longtime Valve staffer Ken Birdwell.